marcoklein/impftermin/README.md

-# German Corona Impftermin Helper for imfterminservice.de
+# German Corona Impftermin Helper

+Find an Impftermin or Impfcode on impfterminservice.de

 Automatically checks the website and notifies you about open appointments of available Impf-Codes.
 The app opens a Chrome browser and automatically navigates through the page.
 It beeps if it finds an open slot.